 Getting Around This Site ~

-On this site, I've created a Recipe Archive, where you can find all the recipes I've posted here.
+Looking for a recipe?
+Go to my Recipe Archive, where you can find all the recipes I've posted here.
 There's also a Food & Travel Posts Archive where you'll find a list of all other food & travel posts, except for the Italy on a Plate series (which has it's own page).
 To see which posts others like most, I've compiled a Most Popular & My Favorite Posts page.
-There is an RSS Feed or you can subscribe via email notifications to be notified whenever I post something new.

 Social networking is a huge part of both blogging and meeting (albeit virtually) great and knowledgeable people in France & Italy.
 You can find me on almost every social networking site.
 On the Food Lover's Odyssey FACEBOOK page, I share all stuff I like (not only food-related) about Italy and France.
 There, I also post daily photos from my Italy & France photo collection of 15,000 photos.
 On TWITTER, I chat food & travel with my tweeps, share new blog post notificiations, and add a few snippets from my daily life.
 I've joined the PINTEREST craze pinning photos of all things I like to look at.
 On STUMBLEUPON I bookmark a lot of food & travel favorites from all around the world.
 I'm still figuring out how to use GOOGLE+.
 And if you'd like to sift through my unorganized FLICKR sets (I'm working on making them more gawker friendly), you're welcome to visit me there, too.